Shigehiro/Linux_tips_2023/Ansible_build_custom_EE/README.md

 cent9-01                   : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-You can use this EE image with AWX.
+You can use this EE image with AWX as well.